dotnet/docs/docs/machine-learning/tutorials/image-classification-api-transfer-learning.md

 #Customer intent: As a developer, I want to use ML.NET so that I can use transfer learning in an image classification scenario to classify images using a pretrained TensorFlow model and ML.NET's Image Classification API.
 ---

-# Tutorial: Automated visual inspection using transfer learning with ML.NET's Image Classification API
+# Tutorial: Automated visual inspection using transfer learning with the ML.NET Image Classification API

 Learn how to train a custom deep learning model using transfer learning, a pretrained TensorFlow model and the ML.NET Image Classification API to classify images of concrete surfaces as cracked or uncracked.